Dallas Cowboys vs. Philadelphia Eagles NFL Week 3 Odds, Plays and Insights for September 27, 2021

-The Dallas Cowboys (1-1) are 3-point favorites when they host the Philadelphia Eagles (1-1) in an NFC East matchup on Monday, September 27, 2021 at AT&T Stadium.
-This matchup has an over/under of 51.5 points.
+NFC East rivals meet when the Dallas Cowboys (1-1) host the Philadelphia Eagles (1-1) on Monday, September 27, 2021 at AT&T Stadium.
+Dallas is favored by 3.5 points.
+The over/under is set at 51.5 for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.